ilvoirr/mujhackx-whiteroseteam/bachatbox/README.md

 ## Getting Started

-Follow these instructions to get the project running on your local machine.

 ### Prerequisites
 - Node.js (v18 or later)
 - npm or yarn

 ### 1. Installation

-Navigate to the project directory and install the required dependencies:
+Navigate to the project directory and install the dependencies:

 ```bash
 npm install